 Any such request for help and all subsequent counseling and treatment will be confidential.
 However, certain Protected Health Information may be released to the Company if permitted under the DARS Program's privacy practices (see "HIPAA Privacy").
-As for certified locomotive engineers, RCO's and conductors or such candidates, confidentiality is waived if the person refuses to cooperate in the recommended course of counseling or treatment, as required by 49 CFR 240.119(e) and 49 CFR 242.115(g).
+As for certified locomotive engineers or such candidates, confidentiality is waived if the person refuses to cooperate in the recommended course of counseling or treatment, as required by 49 C.F.R. § 240.119(e).
 Also, any drug and/or alcohol testing conducted pursuant to this policy will be considered non-Federal testing because a violation of Federal regulations has not occurred.